 RRTs work in the intensive care units and are on-call for the emergency medicine department and for the general wards.
 During the first six months of your contract you will rotate through all intensive care units, including:

 After the first six months, you can choose a core area of the ICU in which to work.
 RRTs provide continuous oxygenation and ventilation support to ICU patients.
 If you do not have experience in a specific area, cross-training is provided during the orientation period.

 RRTs are highly respected at the King Faisal, and they are given a high degree of independence.
 Common procedures include:

 Check out this video about the work of RRTs at the King Faisal Specialist Hospital & Research Centre.

 NOTE: Because we are a North American based recruitment company we are only able to recruit citizens of Canada and the United States.

 Apply to this Job

 The King Faisal Specialist Hospital & Research Centre, Riyadh, with 894 beds (inclusive of 170 day beds), is the most high acuity tertiary-care centre in the entire Arabian Peninsula.
-Opened in 1975, it is constantly expanding and updating its facilities and services.
-Has the latest in technology and treatment methods.
+Opened in 1975, it is constantly expanding and updating its facilities and services, and has the latest in technology and treatment methods.

-Specializes in treatment of, and research in, cardiology, oncology, organ transplant, and genetic diseases. more
+The hospital specializes in the treatment of, and research in, cardiology, oncology, organ transplant, and genetic diseases. more